The sidestroke is a swim stroke swum on the sides. It is not used in competitions and therefore less known nowadays.

 Because it is swum on the side and uses asymmetrical movements of the limbs, it can look peculiar the first time you see it.

 Here’s an animation of the sidestroke:

-Your legs are extended.
-Your bottom arm is extended forward in the water, your top arm rests flat on the side of your body.
+Your legs are straight.
+Your bottom arm is extended forward underwater, and your top arm rests flat on the side of your body.

 Your head should be in line with your spine and turned sideways and slightly upwards.
-In fact one cheek and ear should be in the water, the rest of the face being above water.
+In fact, one cheek and ear should be in the water, the rest of the face being above water.

 Arm Stroke Movements